MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxComputeContext.md

-Looks up a ``RxComputeContext`` instance by the specified id
+Looks up a `RxComputeContext` instance by the specified id
 :param to_lookup: The id for which to retrieve the compute context
-:return: The retrieved compute context
+:returns: The retrieved compute context
 :raises: ValueError